Microsoft confirms $300 Xbox Series S

 — Xbox (@Xbox) September 8, 2020

-If you’re wondering why this announcement happened in the middle of the night after a U.S. holiday, it’s all because of a leak.
-Windows Central then followed that up with a report detailing the design and price for the Xbox Series S.

-Microsoft has so far only confirmed the Xbox Series S’s price.
-This console will not include a disk drive.
-And while the Series X will support 4K gaming, Microsoft intends the Series S to be more of a 1080p machine.
-But it will play the same next-gen games as the Series X.

 Sony has not revealed the price for the PlayStation 5 yet, which will be available in two versions.
-One will have a disk drive while the other will be an all digital machine.
+One will have a disc drive, while the other will be an all digital machine.